St. Joseph the Worker Chapel, Victorias: Art in the church

-The mural inside the church, commonly called “The Angry Christ”, is by Philippine-born Alfonso Ossorio, friend of Jackson Pollock and Clyfford Still.
+The church sanctuary, devoid of any reredos, is dominated by a vibrant-colored mural of a large Masonic eye and an angry-looking Jesus commonly called "The Angry Christ".
+The mural was painted by Philippine-born Alfonso Ossorio, friend of Jackson Pollock and Clyfford Still.
 Mosaics are by the Belgian Adelaide de Bethune.
 The materials and talents were provided by the local artists Arcadio Anore and Benjamin Valenciano.
 Arcadio Anore executed Bethune's designs for the brass plates in the pulpit and baptistery while Benjamin Valenciano did the wooden image sculptures inside the church including the images for the Stations of the Cross.
 Their works were recognized by the Philippine religious arts for introducing a "Filipinized" version of religious themes depicting Mary, Joseph and the characters in the Fourteen Stations of the Cross to have brown skin in traditional Filipino attire.